Skip to product information

 Paper Roads bags in the 'Overland' range are larger and designed for long-haul brevets.
 These handlebar-mounted treatbags are spacious and can be opened and closed single-handedly.
 Sizing is 'large man hand-friendly' – dive right in without fiddling around with your fingers.
 2 elastic mesh side pockets, 1 inner pocket, easily wipeable, mould-proof TX50 Ultra fabric lining.

 SOLD AS PAIRS.
 To get a single bag, please get one made to order.
+(Single bags are $125 each.
+Save $20 by purchasing a pair)

 Not seeing the colours you want?
 Get it made to order.